 For a full list of presentations please download my CV

 I publish papers in peer-reviewed journals.
 Most of my papers are first author.
-Below is a selection of my publications (from 59 publications, inc. 15 conference proceedings).
+Below is a selection of my publications (from 35 peer reviewed publications).
 For a full list please refer to NASA-ADS.

 - Birch, A.C., Schunker, H., Braun, D.C., et al. "A low upper limit on the subsurface rise speed of solar active regions", 2016, Science Advances, 2, 7